Spa-Mag-Gub/Diabeto-2.0/README.md

 A systematic evaluation pipeline has been implemented to train and test multiple classifiers, compute performance metrics (accuracy, precision, recall, F1 score), plot ROC and precision-recall curves, and save confusion matrices.
 Hyperparameter tuning is also incorporated for each model using GridSearchCV with 5-fold cross-validation.

 ## Directory Structure
-- `data/` : Contains the results CSV files.
+- `data/` : Contains the metrcis table as CSV files.
 - `Baseline/ - SMOTE/ - Hyper/` : Contains generated ROC/PR curves and confusion matrices.
 - `diabeto2.0` : Jupiter Notebook for preprocessing, pipelines, and evaluation.